digst/cloud/design.md

 Propriatary technolgies are used with caution.
 When used, the imidiate benefits needs to be evaluated against the later cost from the binding.
 A part of the evaluation is to describe a likely exit strategy for replacing propiatary technology with more open.

+**_Faster Development of IT:_ The GovCloud platform, tools and business processes supports governement organisations in reducing the time from it-project initiation to it-service delivery**

+[translate]
+Ingen udbudsproces på adgang til platform og toolchain Fuld understøttelse af DevOps-udvikling
+Friktionsløb transition fra prototype, til test og til produktion Høj grad af umiddelbar GDPR-complience

-**Predictable Cost** - the operational model ensures predictable consumer costs suitable for public sector budget guidelines.
+**Predictable Cost: The operational model ensures predictable consumer costs suitable for public sector budget guidelines.**

 Public organisation are interested in fixing variable cost, or at least work with define caps, to control risk and comply with guidelines.
 The GovCloud cost model must play well with other budget items and not expose consumers to greater economic risks than other technological solutions.